tpasson/sw-go-logger-lib/README.md

 NOTE: The order you choose with `LogFormat` will be strictly kept!

+When choosing a name, make sure it is unique and does not conflict with existing libraries or packages; so do not call your new instance `logger`.

 You can decide in the options whether the logger information should be printed to STDOUT `OutputToStdout: true` and also to the file `OutputToFile: true`.
 By standard both option items are `false` if you do not specify it explicitely.

 * You can create one or more (be sure to choose different log files then) logger objects in your project and pass it's reference to your modules.